mavryk-network/LIGO/gitlab-pages/docs/tutorials/optimisation/optimisation.md

 ## Conclusion

-We have discussed the Tezos fee and gas model and identified the following optimisation targets: contract and storage size, gas consumption, and excess bytes written to storage.
+We have discussed the Mavryk fee and gas model and identified the following optimisation targets: contract and storage size, gas consumption, and excess bytes written to storage.
 We also discussed inlining, constants optimisation, lazy storage, and lazy entrypoint